 Here is the big idea, the Roots Rhythm we focus on during Roots Season:

 God is proactively running a campaign to heal, bless, and connect everyone on earth.
-He isn't just making rules and measuring how people do so he can split the good ones from the bad ones.
+He isn't just making rules and judging people by how well they keep them.

 Here is the other half of the big idea of Roots Season:

 God's campaign strategy is to create his own campaign team, connect it tightly to himself, and bless the whole human race through it.